 H2a – A more positive attitude towards the team leads to higher match attendance.

 Previous studies approach the research of attendance from a different angle.
 This was done with various factors.
 Borland & MacDonald (2003) used the following factors to test their influence on attendance: uncertainty of outcome, contest quality, quality of viewing, ticket price, transport costs and TV broadcasts.
 The conclusions reached based on the results of this study show that attendance is influenced by the uncertainty of outcome of a match (only between successive seasons or within a season).
 Second, a high contest quality is connected to higher attendance.
 The data proved that attendance is lower for a match between two teams in a lower division.
-Third, quality of viewing influences attendance; things like stadiums facilities, weather and the time of the match affect the attendance level.
+Third, quality of viewing influences attendance; things such as stadiums facilities, weather and the time of the match affect the attendance level.
 Finally, it is stated that ticket prices influence attendance even though their influence differs across teams; transport costs have a relatively strong effect on attendance, and mixed evidence was found on the effect of TV broadcasts on attendance (Borland and MacDonald, 2003).

-Other articles deal with attendance to sport events, like the study by Greenwell (2001), which analysed spectators of a minor-league hockey team.
+Other articles deal with attendance to sport events, such as the study by Greenwell (2001), which analysed spectators of a minor-league hockey team.
 The results present three factors that affect customer satisfaction at the stadium.
 First, they show that service experience including the core product, the physical facility, and service personnel are good predictors of customer satisfaction.
 Second, team identification, in other words, loyalty, influences the way customers perceive the physical facility and the core product; the results show that with a higher level of loyalty the opinion on the facilities and product is also higher.
 Another factor tested in this research was demographics.
 The conclusions from this were that ‘older customers were likely to be less critical of the facility and the service personnel, and women were likely to be less critical of the core product‘ (Greenwell 2001, 124).
 Even though the study focuses on customer satisfaction and not on attendance directly, if one assumes that customer satisfaction affects attendance, then these factors affect attitude indirectly.

-There are many factors influencing attendance, like the ones just presented, but there are more, like violence that was proven to influence attendance.
+There are many factors influencing attendance, such as the ones just presented, but there are more, such as violence that was proven to influence attendance.
 This factor was examined by Giulianotti & Robertson (2004) who proved that a rise in violence causes attendance to decrease.
 The aim of this study is to expand the research on factors that affect attendance with focus on the attitude of the fan and its influence on attendance.

 In the previous hypothesis the connection of spending habits and attitude was tested.
 After that a more specific connection was researched.
 In this case the spending habit factor was tested against the loyalty factor.
 Loyalty has been approached by researchers from different angels in the past.
-Forms of loyalty were researched as a basis for understanding the term, like in the articles by Neal (2000) or Biscaia et al. (2013).
-Some articles researched the connection between fan loyalty and attitudes (Funk & James 2001; Richardson & Dwyer 2003), and some articles had an approach more connected to marketing, like the article by Brandes et al. (2013) that dealt with market potential using loyalty as one of the factors.
+Forms of loyalty were researched as a basis for understanding the term, such as in the articles by Neal (2000) or Biscaia et al. (2013).
+Some articles researched the connection between fan loyalty and attitudes (Funk & James 2001; Richardson & Dwyer 2003), and some articles had an approach more connected to marketing, such as the article by Brandes et al. (2013) that dealt with market potential using loyalty as one of the factors.
 Another example is an article that tested the connection between loyalty and satisfaction regarding a product (Tapp, 2004a).
 It is clear that there is an important place for the loyalty factor in marketing-oriented research; for this reason in this thesis the connection between fan loyalty and spending habits was tested with the next hypothesis: